Wallabies must have more self-belief: former captain Eales

-TOKYO (Reuters) - Australia must build on the confidence gained from their scrappy 16-10 win over Australia on Saturday if they are to make an impact at the Rugby World Cup, former captain John Eales has said.
+TOKYO (Reuters) - Australia must build on the confidence gained from their scrappy 16-10 win over Argentina on Saturday if they are to make an impact at the Rugby World Cup, former captain John Eales has said.

 The Wallabies clinched the much-needed victory in Brisbane to secure a fourth victory in their last 14 tests but with back-to-back fixtures against world champions New Zealand coming up, Michael Cheika’s side need to improve quickly.